21 Side Jobs for Teachers To Make Extra Money

 You might also find opportunities to accompany organized groups to foreign locations and provide in-depth information on art, architecture, and culture as you travel together.

-Teaching summer school can be a rewarding way to earn additional income during the break.
+Teaching summer school can be a rewarding way to earn additional income during the school break.
 The pay typically depends on the school district, but beyond the financial benefits, it provides a unique opportunity to engage with students in a laid-back, less formal setting.
-Check with your school or nearby community centers to see what opportunities are available in the summer.
+Check with your school or nearby community centers and community colleges to see what opportunities are available in the summer or in evening programs year-round.

 The pay is usually around $25 an hour.

 Becoming a delivery driver for apps like DoorDash, Uber Eats, or Instacart offers teachers a flexible way to earn outside the classroom.
 Earnings can vary based on tips, delivery distance, and peak times, but signing up is generally straightforward.
-Just make sure you have a reliable vehicle and valid license and meet any other eligibility criteria for the delivery service.
+You'll need a reliable vehicle and a valid license, and you must meet any other eligibility criteria for the delivery service.

 Delivery drivers average about $19 an hour and have the potential to earn tips.